bloodorangeio/distribution-spec/spec.md

 `/v2/<name>/blobs/<digest>` <sup>[end-11](#endpoints)</sup> (for blobs).

 A HEAD request to an existing blob or manifest URL MUST return `200 OK`.
+A successful response SHOULD contain the digest of the uploaded blob in the header `OCI-Content-Digest`.
+For legacy reasons, the digest MAY be contained in the header `Docker-Content-Digest` instead.
+Either header is OPTIONAL.

 If the blob or manifest is not found in the registry, the response code MUST be `404 Not Found`.

 #### Push